:star2: Bhakti-Ratna Course 4 - (Registration open) :star2:

 Babaji

-Following his graduations, Satyanarayana Dasa accepted a job with Tata group in Mumbai and was shortly thereafter transferred to work as a software engineer in the United States.
-In spite of his successful career in the US, he felt an increasing yearning for the roots of his own spiritual culture.
-Eventually he left his job and career in order to wholeheartedly pursue his inner quest for truth.
+Following his graduations, Satyanarayana Dasa accepted a job with Tata Group in Mumbai and was shortly thereafter transferred to work as a software engineer in the United States.
+Despite his successful career in the US, he felt an increasing yearning for the roots of his own spiritual culture.
+Eventually, he left his job and career to wholeheartedly pursue his inner quest for truth.

 Satyanarayana dasa Babaji with Sri Haridas Sastri Maharaja